hypermodeinc/hyper-commerce/README.md

 - Create new project
 - Import this repo

-Hypermode will automatically spin up the embedding model found in the `hypermode.json` file as well as generate a working GraphQL API for all functions exported from your `index.ts` file.
+Hypermode will automatically spin up the embedding model found in `backend/hypermode.json` file as well as generate a working GraphQL API for all functions exported from your `backend/functions/index.ts` file.

-_coming soon_: deployable template of frontend

 ### Sample data

-An example is provided, named `hyper_toys.csv`, and the corresponding python script to run it is named `ecommerce_populate.py`, both found at the root directory.
+An example is provided, named `backend/extras/hyper_toys.csv`, and the corresponding python script to run it is named `backend/extras/ecommerce_populate.py`.
+Navigate to the subfolder to run them.
+To install dependencies, run `pip install -r requirements.txt` from within that directory.
 Load the data using `python3 ecommerce_populate.py`, and it will show you the batched inserts and time taken.
 Please note: since this is inserting 10k rows sequentially, it will take ~18 minutes to embed & insert data.
 If you want to just try this out with a smaller dataset, feel free to shrink the csv to whatever you need.

 ### Calling the APIs